xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_customers.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-06-16 00:00'
 identifier: ref_JobVfzZg
-updated_at: 2016-06-16 00:00
-layout: article_with_sidebar
-lang: en
-title: 'CSV import: Customers'
+title: 'CSV Import: Customers'
 categories:
   - User manual
+published: true
+order: 100
 ---

 Below is a list of supported fields and their respective value types for the import of customers: